AGAMPANDEYY/AkkiAI_crew/README.md

 This branch v6 updated on 29th January 2025.

-NEW UPDATE-- Cached inputs into local and used a custom tool to fetch cached inputs -Crew 1&2
+NEW UPDATE-- Updated the config files, it now takes inputs only once.
+Changed pydantic a bit (Not for Production)

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others